bbauska/CSS-Notes4Pros/README.md

 </p>
 <!-- [image028.jpg 3.5"x1.437"](./images/image028.jpg) -->

-> (*Note: Additional properties were added to the element for
+<h6>(Note: Additional properties were added to the element for presentational purpose.)</h6>

-> presentational purpose.*)
->
-> You&apos;d have noticed that the left border has only a single color (the
+<p>You&apos;d have noticed that the left border has only a single color (the
-> start color of the gradient) while the right border also has only a
-> single color (the gradient&apos;s end color).
-This is because of the way
-> that border image property works.
-It is as though the gradient is
-> applied to the entire box and then the colors are masked from the
-> padding and content areas, thus making it look as though only the
-> border has the gradient.
+start color of the gradient) while the right border also has only a single color (the gradient&apos;s end color).
+This is because of the way that border image property works.
+It is as though the gradient is applied to the entire box and then the colors are masked from the padding and content areas, thus making it look as though only the border has the gradient.</p>

   to right